port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 2. Click the `Manually add Upbound Control Plane` button (or the `+ Upbound Control plane` at the top right of the page).
 <img src='/img/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/addUpboundControlPlaneManually.png' border='1px' />

-3. In the `identifier` field, insert the Upbound control plane `identifier` which we saved earlier and click create (do this step multiple times if there are more than 1 control planes).
+3. In the `identifier` field, insert the Upbound control plane `identifier` which we saved earlier and click create (do this step multiple times if there are more than 1 control plane).
 <img src='/img/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/setUpboundControlPlaneIdentifier.png' border='1px' />

 ## Using Port